ECE264-2025Fall-WL/HW16_Huffman_3/README.md

 # HW 16 - Huffman Compression 3
 This is the last of three homeworks on Huffman Compression.
-In this homework you will be using the functions you wrote in HW14 and HW15 to decompress and decompress text and binary files.
+In this homework you will be using the functions you wrote in HW14 and HW15 to compress and decompress text and binary files.
 The functions you will need to implement are:
   1. int compress(char* input, char* output);
   2. int decompress(char* input, char* huffmanTree, char* output);